 If you think this is our clever way of hinting that you should avoid wearing pants that are too long for you, you’re right.
 Aside from steering you clear of messy, dragging hems and bunched skinny jeans, showing just a sliver of ankle between the end of your pants and the beginning of your boots or sneakers will trick others into thinking you’re at least 5’6”...even if you’re just shy of 4’8”.

-That said, you don’t only have to stick to super slim denim—so long as it can easily be altered.
+That said, you don’t only have to stick to super-slim denim—so long as it can easily be altered.
 We’re huge fans of the current split-hem trend, since it’s not quite a bell bottom but can be worn with a few different styles of shoes, from pointy flats to round-toe booties.
-And, if you opt for a pair that are too long, any tailor should be able to shorten this style and extend the split-hem detail, without altering the impact of the silhouette.
+Not a fan of a slim-leg silhouette?
+Mineau recommends a strategically chosen pair to "highlight your most flattering areas with high-waist, wide-leg denim."
+And, if you opt for a pair that's too long, any tailor should be able to shorten this style and extend the split-hem detail, without altering the impact of the silhouette.
 Which, as you might know, isn’t always the case with flares.

 Before you roll your eyes and keep scrolling—hear us out!
-We’re not saying you need to bare your bellybutton at all times.
+We’re not saying you need to bare your belly button at all times.
 Instead, try out tops that hit no lower than your hip bones.
 This will even out the proportion between your torso and your legs, which is something a tunic cannot do.
-Pair yours with high-waisted jeans or even a skirt that’s cut a little higher on the hip to really nail this look.
+Pair yours with high-waist jeans or even a skirt that’s cut a little higher on the hip to really nail this look.

 4. Vertical Stripes Are Your BFF

 We all love a classic Breton stripe top (mostly because it makes us feel like we’re on vacay in Paris), but your petite frame will benefit more from stripes that extend from head to toe, rather than shoulder to shoulder.
-Mostly because the long lines help make you look taller.
+"Vertical stripes create the perfect illusion and add height," says Mineau.
 Not into an all-over stripe?
 Test out a pair of trousers with a tuxedo stripe down the side, which will offer the same benefit in a much simpler effect.

-To risk sounding like your mother, sack dresses do absolutely nothing for your figure.
+To risk sounding like your mother, sack dresses don't do much in the way of flattering a more petite figure.
 It’s important to know which trends and pieces work for your stature and unfortunately, these roomy dresses will work against you by absolutely swallowing you in fabric.
-You’re much better off with wrap details, slim sheaths or fit-and-flare numbers that won’t totally engulf you.
+You’re actually better off with wrap details, slim sheaths or fit-and-flare numbers that won’t totally engulf you.

 6. Roll Up Your Sleeves